Our Next Hill Day 2019 Webinar on NAfME Legislative Agenda is June 5!

 4/23/19- ‘Despite continued hype, K-12 educators remain skeptical that new technologies will transform public schooling or dramatically improve teaching and learning.’

 5/9/19- ‘A report released Thursday by the National Center for Education Statistics indicates there’s been a lasting rebound in education spending and revenue after years of decreases spurred by the Great Recession.
-The report — Revenues and Expenditures for Public Elementary and Secondary School Districts: School Year 2015-16 — presents findings on public education revenues and expenditures at the local education agency/school district level using 2015-2016 provisional data from the School District Finance Survey.
+The report — Revenues and Expenditures for Public Elementary and Secondary School Districts: School Year 2015-16, check it out wealthfront review — presents findings on public education revenues and expenditures at the local education agency/school district level using 2015-2016 provisional data from the School District Finance Survey.